Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Efficient evaluation of H(k) for periodic trapezoidal rule

 \section{Efficient evaluation of \texorpdfstring{$H(\vect{k})$}{H(k)} for periodic trapezoidal rule}

-We first remind the reader that when using the PTR to calculate \eqref{eq:bzint} at more than one frequency $\omega$, $H(\vect{k})$ should be precomputed for all PTR grid points and stored.
-We begin by discussing the PTR on the full BZ.
-Using the direct iterated summation approach described in Section~\ref{sec:iai}, the cost is dominated by that of evaluating a truncated 1D Fourier series of $M$ terms $N^d$ times, and therefore scales as $\OO{M N^d}$.
-If $M$ is not too large, this is typically faster than using a zero-padded fast Fourier transform (FFT), which scales as $\OO{N^d \log N}$.
+In our PTR integration procedure, we compute $H(\vect{k})$ at all grid points before summing.
+This could be done using a zero-padded $N^d$-point FFT, but that is typically not the most efficient approach for the present case in which $N \gg M$.
+Instead, we evaluate the Fourier series directly using the iterated summation approach summarized in \eqref{eq:1dfscoeffs} and \eqref{eq:1dfs}: we loop over grid points dimension-by-dimension, precomputing Fourier series coefficients for fixed components of $\vect{k}$ so that that dominant cost is evaluating a truncated 1D Fourier series of $M$ terms at each point.
+For a full BZ calculation, the total cost scales as $\OO{M N^d}$.
+For the symmetrized PTR on the IBZ, described in Appendix \ref{app:ibz}, some care must be taken to implement iterated summation only over the points in $K$.
+In particular, for each index $n_i$ in an outer sum, one must keep track of the the range of indices $n_{i+1},\ldots,n_d$ in each inner sum corresponding to points included in $K$.
+The cost of the resulting algorithm scales as $\OO{M \abs{K}} = \OO{M N^d/p}$.

-For the symmetrized PTR, some care must be taken to implement iterated summation only over the points in $J$.
-In particular, for each index $n_i$ in an outer sum, one must keep track of the the range of indices $n_{i+1},\ldots,n_d$ in each inner sum corresponding to points included in $J$.
-The cost of the resulting algorithm scales as $\OO{M \abs{J}} = \OO{M N^d/p}$.
-By contrast, there is no straightforward method to restrict a zero-padded FFT to the IBZ, except to compute the FFT on the full BZ and restrict the result, which does not take advantage of the symmetries.
+An alternative approach is the pruned FFT algorithm \cite{markel71}, described in the context of BZ integration in Ref.~\cite{tsirkin21}.
+The pruned FFT, which has $\OO{N^d \log M}$ complexity, reconstructs the $N^d$-point Fourier transform from a collection of rephased $M^d$-point FFTs.
+When $M$ is small, it is not clear whether or not this reduced complexity translates to a performance improvement over direct evaluation of the Fourier series.
+We therefore defer a comparison with the pruned FFT to future work.